firasuke/awesome/README.md

 * [Glendix](http://www.glendix.org/): An attempt at porting ideas from the Plan 9 operating system to Linux

+* [gnuinos](https://gnuinos.org/): a libre spin of Devuan GNU/Linux (a fork of Debian without systemd), allowing users to get control over their computer and ensuring Init Freedom

 * [gnuxc](https://github.com/dm0-/gnuxc): GNU OS Cross-Compiler

 * [GoboLinux](https://gobolinux.org): An alternative Linux distribution which